jurek-zsl/homebrew-antiQuarantine/README.md

 ## 🤝Contributing

-- Feel free to open issues or PRs in the repository
+- I'm open on new ideas and improvements, feel free to create an issue or PR.